instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-03.md

 categories: ["coding", "tutorial"]
 ---

+In part 2, we build a Lambda function, deployed and invoked it; and in this part, we'll extend it to communicate with an API using a secret key.

 # Let's build an AWS Lambda in C#

-In part 2, we build a Lambda function, deployed it to AWS, and invoked it with some input.

-In this part, we'll extend it to communicate with an API using a secret key.

 ## Part 3: Accessing an API with a secret API key